PUT-PTM/2019_LEDtetris/README.md

 4. ST-LINKv2 firmware on STM32

 ## How to run
 To transfer program to microcontroller needs miniUSB-B cable.
-To run everything, needs only AC adapter. \n
+To run everything, needs only AC adapter.
 :exclamation: It's important to upgrade ST-LINK firmware on STM32, because after plugging AC adapter to microcontroller, ST-LINK will reset system continuously, program will never run.
 Microcontroller and most of additional devices needs 5V.
 Only 7-segment display and buttons need 3,3V.
 When AC adapter is not available, it's possible to power up device from computer via USB cable, but it's not preffered.
 Other option is used powerbank (needs intensity at least 0.5A).